 \section{Use Cases}

-The main motivation to create this dataset was to study social media censorship by the governments.
+The primary motivation to create this dataset was to study government censorship on social media.
 Here we provide possible use cases related to this topic, such as analysis of censorship policies and the effect of censorship.
-We also provide use cases with non-censorship focus such as studying disinformation and hate speech.
-Our caveat is that this list is not exhaustive.
+We also provide use cases with a non-censorship focus such as studying disinformation and hate speech.
+Note that this list is not exhaustive.

 \paragraph{Analysis of Censorship Policies} This dataset provides an excellent ground to study censorship policies of countries.
 Not only that, but it could also reveal where the platform policies and censorship policies align, given that some accounts are later removed by Twitter.